CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 **Grocery list**

 If there are items missing from their fridge that are needed for a recipe, the  user can add the ingredients to a “Grocery List” by pressing the button “add to grocery list”.
 This serves as a shopping list that is portable and efficient.
 Once the user gets the item they can automatically add the item to the Fridge and remove it from the Grocery list.
-The user can remove them from the grocery list all at once by clicking “Add All To Fridge”,  or one by one by using the “Add to Fridge” button.
+The user can remove them from the grocery list all at once by clicking “Add All To Fridge”,  or one by at a time using the “Add to Fridge” button.

 **Recipes**

 Once the user has added their available ingredients the user will be able to search the recipe list using a number of filters, the app will provide recipes based on the ingredients presented in their fridge.
 Each recipe has a list of tags like “Gluten Free” that can be used to filter the recipes.
 The app will return the “best” recipes for the user to make.
-The user can click on a recipe to view it’s instructions, and it’s ingredients.
+The user can click on a recipe to view the instructions, and it’s ingredients.